Invest in the Future of Community Health Workers and Peer Support Specialists in Colorado

 Public Health AmeriCorps member Emily Evans sits with fellow program members at a meeting at the Denver Department of Public Health and Environment

 Colorado Public Health Works benefits both apprentices and employers who participate in the program.
-Host sites build their future workforce and have more support to address local health priorities, while apprentices earn wages, receive training and education, and gain valuable mentorship in the public health field.
+Host site organizations build their future workforce and have more support to address local health priorities, while apprentices earn wages, receive training and education, and gain valuable mentorship in the public health field.

 Apprenticeships support employers to: